sammydigits/sam-2019-03-27/README.md

 Add a build hook in Netlify, and configure the Webhooks module to call it whenever a node is created or updated.

+**Note**: Login instructions for the Drupal instance have been sent via email.

 ## Security

 // List security concerns: